Patapsco Regional Greenway | Baltimore Metropolitan Council

 Elkridge to Guinness Project

-Based on public input, and the input of our project partners, the project team selected an alignment and developed preliminary design drawings.
-The Patapsco Route, modified, will provide a practical, constructible and impactful investment.
-It will provide new pedestrian and bicycle access connecting Howard and Baltimore Counties via a scenic bridge crossing over the Patapsco River, while also leveraging Howard County’s existing investments in the transportation network and the general comfort levels of Main Street and Levering Avenue for biking and walking.
-View a Story Map:
+In 2020, three trail alternatives were presented for public input.
+Based on public input, field investigations, and environmental considerations, the project team selected an alignment and developed 30% design documents.
+The selected alignment will provide a practical, constructible and impactful investment, new pedestrian and bicycle access connecting Howard and Baltimore Counties via a scenic bridge crossing over the Patapsco River, while also leveraging Howard County’s existing investments in the transportation network and the general comfort levels of Main Street and Levering Avenue for biking and walking.

 Sykesville to McKeldin Area Project